quil/quil-examples/README.md

 ### How to create your own sketch

 It is simple.
 You can either modify existing sketch or create new one.
-To create new sketch first you need to create sketch file e.g. `src/quil_sketches/my_super_sketch.clj` and use some existing sketch as initial template (don't forget to modify namespace to `quil-sketches.my-super-sketch`!).
+To create new sketch first you need to create sketch file e.g. `src/quil_sketches/my_super_sketch.clj` and use some existing sketch as initial template (don't forget to modify namespace to `quil-sketches.my-super-sketch`).

 Happy hacking!